Quote of the Day

 My vacation/retirement cabin is in the iron mining region of Minnesota.
 The rock throughout the area shows the reddish hue of iron.
-I recently heard some old timers talking about how the intensity of the mining operations during WW2 took the last of the high-grade iron ore (hematite) and left only low-grade ore (taconite).
+I recently heard some old-timers talking about how the intensity of mining operations during WW2 took the last of the high-grade iron ore (hematite –Figure 1) and left only low-grade ore (taconite).
 This comment made me curious about mining during WW2.

 Because metals were so important to the war effort during WW2, I thought it would be interesting to look at how the war affected iron and aluminum mining.
 Since I have often heard people say that WW2 pulled the US out of the Great Depression, this data may help illustrate what really happened.

 Figure 2 shows how WW2 affected iron ore production.
-Note how iron ore production had drop to less than 30 million tons in 1938 (see Recession of 1937-1938), but rose steadily to its peak in 1942.
+Note how iron ore production had dropped to less than 30 million tons in 1938 (see Recession of 1937-1938), but rose steadily to its peak in 1942.
 Production then declined each year during the rest of the war (1943-1945).
-We see that iron ore production increase, but it was not an order of magnitude.
-Aluminum was a different matter.
+We see that iron ore production increased, but it was not an order of magnitude.
+Aluminum ore was a different matter.

-Figure 2 shows how WW2 affected aluminum ore production (bauxite) production.
+Figure 3 shows how WW2 affected aluminum ore (bauxite) production.
 Ore is key to the production of primary (non-recycled) aluminum.
-Note how dramatic the rise in aluminum production is compared to that of iron ore.
+Note the dramatic rise in bauxite production as compared to that of iron ore.
 Since aluminum is important to the production of aircraft, this chart shows the massive increase in the production of aircraft that occurred during the war.